datacarpentry/sql-socialsci/episodes/07-creating-tables-views.md

 It is common practice when creating Views to indicate somewhere in the name that it is in fact a View. e.g. vFarms_location or Farms_location_v.

-Although tables and views can be used almost interchangeably in `Select` queries it is important to note that a `View` unlike a `Table` contains no data.
+Although tables and views can be used almost interchangeably in `SELECT` queries it is important to note that a `View` unlike a `Table` contains no data.
 It is essentially the SQL statement needed to produce that data from the underlying data.
 This means that when you use a View there is the overhead of having to run this SQL first.
 Although in practice the Database system will combine the SQL required by the View and the other SQL in your query so as to optimise how the SQL is executed.